giobyte8/Website/content/blog/systemctl_101.md

 title: "Systemctl basic usage"
 date: 2021-06-03T00:05:11-05:00
 draft: true
+summary: |
+    Introduction to the usage of `systemctl` to manage services under linux systems that uses `systemd`.
 ---

 If your linux system uses `systemd` then you can take advantage of `systemctl` command to manage services.